QUIQQER/template-businesspro/README.md

 - 4 layouts
 - Integrated QUIQQER breadcrumb
-- Search on the top navigation
+- Search in the top navigation
-- Placeholder for your social in the navigation and footer (uses FontAwesome icons)
+- Placeholder for your socials in the navigation and footer (with FontAwesome icons)
     - Facebook
     - Twitter
     - Google Plus